 ACT Research’s 2023 forecasts for the Cass Truckload Linehaul Index® were 96.6% accurate on average over the past 24 months, and 98.5% accurate over the past 12 months.

-Trucking Industry Trends – November 2024
+Trucking Industry Trends – 2024 Year in Review

 Economic Overview: